UDE-SE/ReturnTypeClassification/README.md

 1. Analyse single method names or existing repositories ([example how to use both models](https://huggingface.co/spaces/UDE-SE/ReturnTypePredictor/blob/main/app.py))
 2. Check out our [HuggingFace Space](https://huggingface.co/spaces/UDE-SE/ReturnTypePredictor) to see the models running

+## VS Code Plugin
+In [returntypeclassificator](returntypeclassificator/) you can find the source of an extension for VS Code.
+There are two commands available: Predicting a single return type of a selected method or analysing a entire file and outputing the final score.

 ## License
 This repository is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).